LAlibrary/LAportfolio/README.md

 **Full detailed report can be found [here](https://drive.google.com/file/d/1kc6COTGRY0z9KNTIuKKXaXrv4Fe2EnS4/view?usp=drive_link).**

 ## Survival Analysis: Applying the Cox Regression & Other Survival Methods on Hospitalization Data
-The WHAS dataset, fully referred to as the Worcester Heart Attack Study, is a study on long-term survival following hospitalization for an acute myocardial infarction, also abbreviated AMI.
-This report uses the cox regression model, stratified cox model, and other statistical methods such as the Log-Rank Test and Kaplan Meier curves to help visualize and propose a final model and interpretation of the survival data.
+Using SAS, this report applies the cox regression model, stratified cox model, and other statistical methods such as the Log-Rank Test and Kaplan Meier curves to help visualize and propose a final model and interpretation of the survival data (The Worcester Heart Attack Study, a study on long-term survival following hospitalization for an acute myocardial infarction).

 Below is a table of the model building process with variables (with * indicating significance) and the corresponding -2logL statistic, and AIC.